The Chaco golden knee tarantula is a large variety of spider. It is black or dark brown in color and has yellow markings around the knee joints.

 In the wild, tarantulas eat insects and other arthropods.
-Cosley Zoo’s tarantula is fed crickets.
+Cosley Zoo’s tarantula is fed crickets and mealworms.

 Mating can occur any time of year.
 After mating, the female lays 100-500 eggs in a silk capsule.
-The young hatch about 6 weeks later.
+The young hatch about six weeks later.

 This type of tarantula is native to Argentina, Uruguay, and Brazil.
 It is a burrowing species.

-In captivity, males live to be 5-10 years old, while females live 20-25 years.
+In human care, males live to be 5-10 years old, while females live 20-25 years.
 Little is known about the lifespan of wild tarantulas.